T-kON99/code-init/README.md

 ![alt text](images/code-init.png "Code-Init")

-Initialize your competitive programming template after reading the problems, complete with the details of the problem.
+Initialize your competitive programming template after reading the problems, complete with the details of the problem and any asset needed from the problem.

 Currently supports:
 1. [uhunt](https://uhunt.onlinejudge.org/).
 2. [ProjectEuler.net](https://projecteuler.net/)

 Future updates might include other sites.

 ## Getting Started